COMPOSE: 2014 SCHEDULE

-Joanna Rose (poetry)
+Joanna Rose “Breath Sculptures”

 Dave Mount “Blogging for Writers”

 Workshop participants will view and analyze several writers’ blogs, as well as promotional tools such as Facebook, then learn some ways to begin their own blog.
 The workshop is geared towards those who are interested in the possibility of starting a blog, and it will begin with the basics.
 More experienced bloggers are also welcome, and the content can be adjusted depending on the interests of the group.
 The workshop will meet in a computer lab, but participants are welcome to bring their own computers.
 This workshop will be held in room 112 in the Dye Learning Center.

 : : :